ceylonessence/.github/README.md

+# Ceylon Essence

-# Official repository for the GitHub public profile.
+The official repository for GitHub organization profile configurations.